RazorPhaser/angular-tutorial/src/chapters/chapter06-reactive-forms.md

     <div class="alert alert-info" role="alert">Note: We could have also just called the TodoService.getAll function but since we already have all of the items and the items are specific to a single user, there is no need to make the extra API and Database call.</div>

 The last thing that we need to do is to add the delete icon to the todo list.

+1. We need to add the trash icon to the existing list of library icons that we set in the src\app\app.module.ts file for the checkbox icons.
+We will be using the faTrashAlt icon.

+    ```bash
+    app.module.ts
+    ```

+1. Add the faTrashAlt icon to the list of imported icons

+    ```TypeScript
+    import { faTrashAlt, faSquare, faCheckSquare } from '@fortawesome/free-regular-svg-icons';
+    ```

+1. Add the faTrashAlt icon to the library.add call

+    ```TypeScript
+    library.add(faTrashAlt, faCheckSquare, faSquare);
+    ```

 1. Open the todo.component.html file